epfllibrary/2018-11-20-epfl-git-novice/_episodes/14-supplemental-branches.md

 ~~~
 {: .output}

-Create a new branche named `rocket`
+Create a new branch named `rocket`
 ~~~
 $ git branch rocket
 ~~~